Yosef-Ali/AI-Assisted-Web-UI-Starter/AI_SETUP_INSTRUCTIONS.md

 ## Example Prompts for Your AI

 ### Complete Project Setup
-"Set up a new Next.js project using the Next.js MCP.
-Initialize it with TypeScript, Tailwind, and App Router.
-Then use Shadcn MCP to add a modern UI system with button, card, and navigation components.
-Finally, use Playwright MCP to verify the development server is running correctly."
+"Set up a Next.js project with Shadcn UI components and Playwright testing.
+Initialize shadcn/ui with a modern theme and install essential components like button, card, and form elements.
+Set up Playwright for automated testing."

 ### Component Installation
 "Using Shadcn MCP, show me all available components, then install a complete form system including form, input, select, checkbox, radio-group, and form validation."